 Yes.
 The State of Idaho awarded ICOM a tax-reimbursement incentive to be located in Idaho.
 ICOM has pledged that all of this money will go towards scholarships for Idahoans with a preference for graduates of ISU.
 The ISU Foundation will manage these scholarships.

 Where is ICOM at with accreditation?

 ICOM presented at our first public accreditation hearing in December in Chicago and participated in a site visit with the accrediting body prior to that.
-While we have not achieved pre-accreditation yet, both of these went well and we are on track with our plans.
-In researching the accreditation process, we expected multiple hearings.
+We achieved pre-accreditation status on 5/4/2017.
 ICOM anticipates being on the agenda for the next accreditation body meeting and we are excited to participate in the next step of this rigorous and thoughtful process.

 When does ICOM expect to break ground?